tobidoks/alx-pre_course/0x01-git/README.md

 My new readMe
-ALX SChool is awesome, a very helpful programme.
+ALX School is awesome, a very helpful programme.